mbobbitt3/python_final_project/Readme.md

 graph_generation.py script using python from the command line
 5. use pip to isntall networkx, matplotlib, and seaborn
 NOTE: MAKE SURE SCRIPTS ARE RAN FROM THE ROOT PROOJECT DIRECTORY
+NOTE: if you can't get ghidra to work, the output is already provided in the project you can just run python scripts/graph_generation.py from the project directory and it will work.